-The Cost Development Subcommittee (CDS) reports to the PJM Markets and Reliability Committee (MRC) and is responsible for developing, reviewing, and recommending procedures for calculating the costs of products or services provided to PJM at a cost-based rate for Market Sellersgenerators.
-CDS responsibilities can be found in the CDS'Subcommittee's charter.
+The CDS reports to the MRC and is responsible for developing, reviewing, and recommending procedures for calculating the costs of products or services provided to PJM at a cost-based rate for Market Sellers.
+CDS responsibilities can be found in the CDS' charter.